COSC3020/isomorphism-nodes-connectivity-CadeMaynard/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+## Proof:

+In order for a graph to be completely connected each vertex must have an edge that leads to every other vertex which means that ever vertex in the graph must have the same degree.
+Since we know that $A$ and $B$ have the same number of nodes and we know that each vertex within both of those graphs has the same number of degrees then any vertex in $A$ can be mapped to any vertex in $B$ and from there these graphs can be fully mapped to eachother and are isomorphic.